Bertrand Clark: Family

 Clark was born on 29 April 1894.
 He was descended from Thomas Milbourne Clark, his great grandfather, and Eleanor Fitzgerald, who married in 1824.
 Thomas was later described as "a free person of colour".
 Bertrand was the second son of Clementina Louise, née Sanguinetti, and Enos Edgar Clark, a dentist in Kingston.

 He was educated at Kingston High School and then Jamaica College.

 Sporting career

 Clark was a sporting polymath, and competed as an amateur.
-He represented his school at high jump at the first Inter-Secondary Schools Championship Sports at Sabina Park in 1910, where he came first.
+He represented Jamaica College at high jump at the first Inter-Secondary Schools Championship Sports at Sabina Park in 1910, where he came first.
 He subsequently became known in Jamaica as a top golfer.

 He played for Melbourne Cricket Club alongside his brother Ronald (Note: Clark's brother is named as "Ronald" in the Gleaner obituary, but as "Robert" by Bauckham).
 He also played soccer.

 He served as Secretary of the Jamaica Golf Association from 1941 to 1951.